bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - The outcoming data is stored to Elasticsearch, JDBC or REST external storages.

 - We use `MongoDB <https://www.mongodb.com/>`_ as a document database that provides high performance and availability.
-All created platform instances (Providers, Services, Streams, Instances, etc.) as well as Config Settings are stored here.
+All created platform entities (Providers, Services, Streams, Instances, etc.) as well as Config Settings are stored here.
 To start MongoDB in Mesos we use `MongoDB-Marathon Docker <https://hub.docker.com/r/tobilg/mongodb-marathon/>`_

 - For external access a custom-container on `NGINX <https://www.nginx.com>`_ is used.